msaqibjaved/SwipeableButton-JavaScript-React/README.md

 onDragEnd (function, required): Function to be called when the dragging of the button ends.

 **Example**

+Here's a more detailed example of using the Swipeable Button component:

 ```javascript
 import React from 'react';
 import SwipeableButton from 'swipeable-button';